Warren Court: Due process and rights of defendants (1963–1966)

 While most Americans eventually agreed that the Court's desegregation and apportionment decisions were fair and right, disagreement about the "due process revolution" continues into the 21st century.
 Warren took the lead in criminal justice; despite his years as a tough prosecutor, he always insisted that the police must play fair or the accused should go free.
 Warren was privately outraged at what he considered police abuses that ranged from warrantless searches to forced confessions.

-Warren’s Court ordered lawyers for indigent defendants, in Gideon v.
+Warren's Court ordered lawyers for indigent defendants, in Gideon v.
 Wainwright (1963), and prevented prosecutors from using evidence seized in illegal searches, in Mapp v.
 Ohio (1961).
 The famous case of Miranda v.
 Arizona (1966) summed up Warren's philosophy.
 Everyone, even one accused of crimes, still enjoyed constitutionally protected rights, and the police had to respect those rights and issue a specific warning when making an arrest.
-Warren did not believe in coddling criminals; thus in Terry v.
-Ohio (1968) he gave police officers leeway to stop and frisk those they had reason to believe held weapons.
+Warren did not believe in coddling criminals; thus, in Terry v.
+Ohio (1968), he gave police officers leeway to stop and frisk those they had reason to believe held weapons.

 Conservatives angrily denounced the "handcuffing of the police."
 Violent crime and homicide rates shot up nationwide in the following years; in New York City, for example, after steady to declining trends until the early 1960s, the homicide rate doubled in the period from 1964 to 1974 from just under 5 per 100,000 at the beginning of that period to just under 10 per 100,000 in 1974.
-Controversy exists about the cause, with conservatives blaming the Court decisions, and liberals pointing to the demographic boom and increased urbanization and income inequality characteristic of that era.
-After 1992 the homicide rates fell sharply.
+Controversy exists about the cause, with conservatives blaming the Court decisions, and liberals pointing to the demographic boom, increased urbanization and income inequality characteristic of that era.
+After 1992, the homicide rates fell sharply.